 More often than not, basketball fans love to debate.
 Could Los Angeles Lakers superstar LeBron James actually be better than Michael Jordan?
-Are the present-day Golden State Warriors a better team than the late 1990s Chicago Bulls?
+Are the 2010s Golden State Warriors a better team than the late 1990s Chicago Bulls?
 These are impossible questions to answer, but luckily there is now one thing everyone can agree upon.

-It’s beyond amazing and this ESPN 30 for 30 is already in the running for the greatest sports documentary ever.
-That’s not debatable.
+It's beyond amazing and this ESPN Films 30 for 30 is already in the running for the greatest sports documentary ever.
+That's not debatable.

-With superstars Michael Jordan and Scottie Pippen, the controversy of Dennis Rodman, the leadership of head coach Phil Jackson and other key players such as Ron Harper, Steve Kerr, Toni Kukoc and Luc Longley, the 1990s Bulls were a cultural phenomenon.
+With NBA All-Stars Michael Jordan and Scottie Pippen, the controversy of Dennis Rodman, the leadership of head coach Phil Jackson and other key players such as Ron Harper, Steve Kerr, Toni Kukoc and Luc Longley, the 1990s Bulls were a cultural phenomenon.
 It was the final chapter to one of the most successful dynasties in sports history.

 "I am cursed with this mentality of competitiveness." — Michael Jordan

 "Boom!
 You don't hear or see Dennis for 48 hours." — Michael Jordan